matloff/regtools/UnbalancedClasses.md

 Then `wrongratio` would be 0.5/0.5 = 1.0, and `trueratio` would be 0.2/0.8 = 0.25.

+# The case of balanced data but unknown true class probabilities

 What if the data are balanced but the true unconditional class probabilities are unknown?
 Other than creating various scenarios involving the true values and exploring the results, there is not much that we can do.
-In essence, the result is a maximum-likelihood kind of situation.
-The class with highest (nominal) conditional probability will be the one that makes our feature data most likely (see Appendix below), which is very different from the question we want to ask, Which class is most likely given the feature set.
+In essence, the result is a maximum-likelihood kind of
+situation:  Our predicted class will be the one whose (nominal) conditional probability makes our feature data most likely given the class (see Appendix below), **which is very different from the question we want to ask, Which class is most likely given the feature set?**
+We'll get answers ("Hey, the computer said such and such!"), but those answers will be of questionable value unless the predictors have very strong predictive power.

+Once again, **balancing the data will not help.**

 ## Summary